 A look at the immigration and passenger lists has shown a number of people bearing the name Simmonds:

-Simmonds Settlers in the United States in the 17th Century
+Simmonds Settlers in United States in the 17th Century

-Simmonds Settlers in the United States in the 18th Century
+Simmonds Settlers in United States in the 18th Century

-Simmonds Settlers in the United States in the 19th Century
+Simmonds Settlers in United States in the 19th Century

 The Simmonds Family Crest was acquired from the Houseofnames.com archives.
 The Simmonds Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.